mpa-mxiang/Hello-Microverse/README.md

 Clone the repository using git, and open it with VS code.

+So make sure you have VS code installed beforehead, you call install VS code through https://code.visualstudio.com/download.

 ### Setup

-Clone this repository to your desired folder:
+Clone this repository to your desired folder in your laptop:

   cd "your-folder-name"
   git clone git@github.com:https://github.com/mpa-mxiang/Hello-Microverse.git